Okay, you’re currently stuck at home, just like your prospects.

 1. Organize an Online Conference, Webinar, or an Industry Meetup

-First of all, do your research and find out what your prospects deal with under these new, work-from-home, and social-distancing circumstances.
+First of all, do your research and find out what your prospects deal with and identify their pressing pain points.

 It’s a great way for all of you to grow your respective networks and learn something new.